geoffmaas25/geoffmaas25-ua-gist604b-f24-lesson-0-1/README.md

 1. What is the name of the software?
    **Opticks (Remote Sensing Software)**

-2. What is the name of the software?
+2. What is the software version?
    **4.12.2 (https://github.com/opticks-org/opticks/releases/tag/v4.12.2)**

-3. What is the name of the software?
+3. What is the name of the license is it distributed under?
    **GNU LGPL 2.1**

- 4. What is the name of the software?
-   **GNU LGPL 2.1**

-5. What are the conditions for re-distributing the software?
+4. What are the conditions for re-distributing the software?
    **The software is free and open subject to the standard terms of the GNU LGPL 2.1 license language (https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)**